nervosnetwork/docs/docs/getting-started/wallet.md

 We have provided [a CKB compatible command line tool CKB-CLI](https://github.com/TheWaWaR/ckb-cli) for you to do this.

+> **Breaking Changes**: To work with CKB v0.14.0, users MUST generate new wallet addresses with CKB-CLI v0.2.0 or above.

 ## Installation

 Download the latest version of CKB-CLI from [GitHub releases](https://github.com/TheWaWaR/ckb-cli/releases):